Abandoned & Little-Known Airfields:

 After WW2, Budd abandoned the manufacturing of aircraft,

-and the plant was once again retooled to produce automobile frames & railroad cars (not exactly the smartest move!).
+and the plant was once again retooled to produce automobile frames & railroad cars.

-as it was no longer depicted at all on the January 1950 NY Sectional Chart (courtesy of Mike Keefe).
+as it was no longer depicted on the July 1949 NY Sectional Chart (courtesy of Ron Plante).

 A 1958 aerial photo depicted the Budd Factory Airfield while it was still mostly intact,